RetepV/nTerm2-S-FT231/README.md

 - Changed orientations of R19 and C3.
 If you don't want the audio amplifier, you will still have to solder in the filter components R20, R21, C7 and C3.
 I placed C3 right under C7 now, and R19 (which does not need to be added) below that, making it more obvious what needs to be soldered and what not.
 - Somehow the designation of C3 disappeared, I brought it back.
 - Tweaked the positions of the connectors so that they are flush with the PCB edge.
 I should have done that earlier.
 - Connected pins 2 and 3 of the CR2032 battery holder together.
-I didn't have the correct battery holder, so I used a wire.
-And looking at the PCB, pin 2 is unconnected but does mention '+' in the solder mask.
-Confusing, so I connected pin 2 to the other + terminal (pin 3).
+I didn't have the correct battery holder, so I soldered one in with a wire.
+I had to solder to pin 1 (-) and 3 (+) of the battery holder.
+But looking at the PCB, pin 2 is unconnected but also shows '+' in the solder mask.
+That's confusing, so I connected pin 2 to pin 3 so now both + pins can be used.

 Here's the final result of v0.09.
-Next will be to add the relays, because I want those.
-This is without the previously mentioned fixes, zoom into the picture to check out the issues.
+This is without the previously mentioned fixes, zoom in on the picture to find the issues. ;)

 ![IMG_3556](https://github.com/user-attachments/assets/f6de6757-e6d9-4d1e-ba20-494609f23468)